 This trend is changing.
 According to AMTA’s 19th annual consumer survey, completed in 2015, 72 percent of consumers agree that massage therapy should be considered a form of healthcare.
 Out of those surveyed, 52 percent stated that their primary reason for receiving a massage was medical.
 The shift in public opinion is well justified.
 In addition to the great relaxation and stress-relief benefits, which play an important role in one’s overall health and wellness, massage provides significant medical benefits that deserve to be recognized.

 Massage therapy has been shown to address serious health issues by relieving symptoms associated with a variety of conditions.
 According to Dr. Candice Pert, the preventative benefits of massage are so great that “we could replace 90% of mainstream medicine with a WEEKLY Massage”.
-Take a look at the benefits list and the interactive body map below for just some of the ways in which massage therapy can be effective.
+Take a look at the benefits list for just some of the ways in which massage therapy can be effective.